PixelComrade/pixel-dev/README.md

-pixel-dev
+Pixel Comrade
 =========

-Personal game development, graphics and tech experiments repo.
+This is my repo for game development, tech demos and experiments.

+Nothing particularly fancy here right now.